awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 **External**
 API value: `EXTERNAL`
 The CMK has [imported key material](importing-keys.md)\.
 When you create a CMK with an `External` key material origin, the CMK has no key material\.
 Later, you can import key material into the CMK\.
 When you use imported key material, you need to secure and manage that key material outside of AWS KMS, including replacing the key material if it expires\.
 For details, see [About imported key material](importing-keys.md#importing-keys-considerations)\.
-For help creating a CMK for imported key material, see [](importing-keys-create-cmk.md)\.
+For help creating a CMK for imported key material, see [Step 1: Create a CMK with no key material](importing-keys-create-cmk.md)\.

 **Custom key store \(CloudHSM\)**
 API value: `AWS_CLOUDHSM`